adventofmultimodalai/challenges/01_track2.md

 Combine your visuals and story into a *beautiful cartoon strip*:
 - Use **Python’s Pillow library** to format images, add captions, and create a cohesive layout.
 - Export your final product as a *slideshow, web page, or PDF*.

+> Note: You could use multiple passes to models to generate, validate and ensure consistency

 ---